Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Results

 \section{Results}

-We compare the following two optimization schemes. \begin{enumerate} \item \textbf{Full transfer:} We transfer optimized QAOA parameters for a fixed maxcut instance of a donor graph to the QAOA circuits for solving other acceptor graph instances and calculate the approximation ratios obtained for the latter. \item \textbf{$k$-layer optimization with transferred initial parameters:} In this new scheme proposed by us, following the full transfer of parameters, we use them as the initial parameters and we further optimize only $k (<l)$ number of layers. \end{enumerate}

-As the measure of optimization time $\tau$, we use the number of iterations required to reach a desired convergence of the cost function.
-In all cases, we stop the optimization cycle when the change in the cost function is less than $0.0001$ for three consecutive iterations.
-In some cases, we present a comparison of approximation ratio obtained from the above two schemes with the all-layer-optimization scheme.
+We compare the following two optimization schemes. \begin{enumerate} \item Full transfer: We transfer the optimized Max-Cut QAOA parameters for a fixed instance of a donor graph $G_1$ with $N_{1}$ nodes to the QAOA circuits for several acceptor graphs $G_2$ with $N_{2}$ nodes, and calculate the approximation ratios obtained for the latter. \item $n$-layer optimization with transferred initial parameters: In the scheme we propose, following the full transfer of parameters, we use them as the initial parameters and we further optimize only $n (<p)$ number of layers. \end{enumerate} We conduct each experiment using a five-layer QAOA circuit.
+As $G_{1}$, we use a connected and unweighted eight-node donor graph generated from the Erdos-Renyi distribution using a fixed seed, with edge probability $\mathcal{P}_{d}=0.6$, and perform self-optimization starting from random initial parameters.
+An eight-node graph represents a moderate size within the range of nodes chosen for our numerical simulations.
+As such, it may help optimize smaller graphs by exploring a broader range of complex paths in the parameter space.
+For higher-node graphs, however, this initial configuration may lack sufficient complexity, which is why we incorporate an additional optimization step.
+For acceptor graphs, we randomly generate 40 connected and unweighted graphs from the same distribution and with same edge probability $\mathcal{P}_{a}=0.6$ as the donor graph.
+To measure the optimization time $\tau$, we use the number of iterations required to obtain the desired convergence of the cost function.
+In all cases, we stop the optimization cycle when the change in the cost function is less than $10^{-4}$.
+In some cases, we present a comparison of the approximation ratio obtained from the above two schemes with the warm-start optimization scheme.
 The latter refers to the scenario in which all layers are optimized starting from the transferred parameters.

-For all of the above schemes and for each number of nodes, we randomly generate 20 connected and unweighted graphs from the Erdos-Renyi distribution with edge probability 0.6.
-These graphs construct the set of acceptor graphs.
-We conduct each experiment using a 5-layer QAOA circuit.
-To generate the set of parameters to be transferred in tasks 1 and 2 described above, we use an 8-node donor graph configuration generated using a fixed seed and perform self-optimization starting from random initial parameters with a 5-layer QAOA.
-An 8-node graph represents a moderate size within the range of nodes chosen for our numerical simulations.
-As such, it may help optimize smaller graphs by exploring a broader range of complex paths.
-For higher-node graphs, however, this initial configuration may lack sufficient complexity, which is why we incorporate an additional optimization step.
-We use Pennylane~\cite{pennylane} quantum simulator to build the circuits.
-We use Adagrad optimizer from Optax~\cite{deepmind2020jax} which is a gradient-based iterative optimizer.